CSCfi/rstudio-daki/README.md

 * *oc process -f rstudio-shiny-template.yaml -p NAME="application-name" -p USERNAME="your-username" -p PASSWORD="your-password" | oc apply -f -*

-# Rstudio for DAKI project
+# Rstudio for DAKI-relevant packages

 Rstudio docker container for DAKI project (rstudio-daki) includes the latest version of R (v4.0.0), rstudio and required R-packages to help with various data analysis activities in the broad scope of DAKI project.
 Customised Dockerfile (file name: Dockerfile) which is meant for deploying on Rahti and eventually on notebooks environment is available in *daki-shiny* folder.